ROCm/hipBLASLt/clients/samples/README.md

 	--grad          grad                    GEMM_STRIDED enable grad: 0 or 1 (default is 0)
 	--use_e         use_e                   GEMM_STRIDED enable use_e: 0 or 1 (default is 0)
-	--bias          bias                    GEMM_STRIDED enable bias and choose bias src: A, B, D --scaleD        scaleD                  GEMM_STRIDED enable scaleD: 0 or 1 (default is 0) --header        header                  Print header for output (default is enabled) --timing        timing                  Bechmark GPU kernel performance:0 or 1 (default is 1) --bench_count   bench_count             Number of benchmark runs (default is 3)
+	--bias          bias                    GEMM_STRIDED enable bias and choose bias src: A, B, D --scaleDVec     scaleDVec               GEMM_STRIDED enable scaleDVec: 0 or 1 (default is 0) --header        header                  Print header for output (default is enabled) --timing        timing                  Bechmark GPU kernel performance:0 or 1 (default is 1) --bench_count   bench_count             Number of benchmark runs (default is 3)